LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 </template>
 ```

-We do not have to implement anything again related to validation, just changed `field` property value for `ValidationError` component to correspond our fields in login form returned from API.
+We do not have to implement anything again related to validation, just changed the `field` property value for the `ValidationError` component to correspond to our fields in the login form returned from API.

 ## Routes

-Register new route in `src/router/index.js`.
-Login page also will be accessible only by guest users same as `RegisterView` component.
+Register a new route in `src/router/index.js`.
+The login page also will be accessible only by guest users same as the `RegisterView` component.

 ```js
 {